it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 > This is especially important for all network devices which enforce a network boundary between the election solution and another network segment.

-> Reference: CIS Security Best Practices for Non-Voting Election Technology 1.3.1

 Applies to: Vendor supplied hardware

 Method: Copy

+> Reference: CIS Security Best Practices for Non-Voting Election Technology 1.3.1

 ### Perform Complete System Backups

-[Remove?]
+[Remove?
+Could change to "product must provide the ability to backup..."]

 Ensure that all of the organization's key systems are backed up as a complete system, through processes such as imaging, to enable the quick recovery of an entire system.

 > These types of backups should be done prior to each election for each type of election system used.
 This allows for quick recovery back to the known good version.
 Maintaining extra units created from these system backups is another good approach.

+Applies to: All

+Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 1.4.2
+> Reference: CIS Security Best Practices for Non-Voting Election Technology 1.4.2

 ### Establish Secure Configurations

+[Need better delineation between this and the "Network Devices" req in the same vein]

 Maintain documented, standard security configuration standards for all authorized operating systems and software.

 > Using a vetted configuration standard, identify each component of the election technology and its secure configuration standard to use.

+Applies to: All

+Method: Copy

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 2.1.1